commercetools/test-data/docs/contributing/test-data-models-overview.md

 # Test data models overview

-A test data model is set of helper objects commercetools API consumers can use during writing their own tests in order to mock the data returned by our services.
+A test data model is set of helper objects commercetools API consumers can use when writing their own tests in order to mock the data returned by commercetools services.

 These helpers are flexible enough to represent different types of responses from different APIs and with different values.

 ## Public API

-Each test data model has the same API which consists on:
+Each test data model has the same API which consists of:

 - A Rest builder
-- A Graphql builder
+- A GraphQL builder
-- Typescript types
+- TypeScript types

-A `Builder` is the object you would be interacting with as a consumer and it has only two functions:
+A `Builder` is the object you are interacting with as a consumer.
+It has only two functions:

 - `random`: exposes a fluent API which allows to build a customized version of the data model
 - `presets`: predefined versions of the data model

-This is how it looks like the entry point of a data model package:
+This is how an entry point of a data model package looks like:

 ```ts
 import { RestModelBuilder, GraphqlModelBuilder } from './builders';